danmcne/disfida/README.md

 # Disfida

-A strategic two-player card combat game built with the 40-card Italian/Neapolitan deck (but easily adapted to French cards with spades (spade), hearts (coppe), clubs (mazze), and diamonds (denari)).
+A strategic two-player card combat game built with the 40-card Italian/Neapolitan deck (but easily adapted to French cards with spades (spade), hearts (coppe), clubs (bastoni), and diamonds (denari)).
 Inspired by traditional Italian card games but reimagined as a tactical duel where players use **characters**, **suit specials**, and **combos** to outmaneuver their opponent and reduce their health to zero.

 ## 🎮 Game Overview